tiramisusolutions/dockerfiles/mr.alex/README.rst

 `alex <http://alexjs.com/>`_ running in a docker container based on Alpine

-Whether your own or someone else’s writing, alex helps you find gender favouring, polarising, race related, religion inconsiderate, or other unequal phrasing.
+Whether your own or someone else’s writing, alex helps you find gender favoring, polarizing, race related, religion inconsiderate, or other unequal phrasing.

 Features
 --------

-- checks your docs for gender favouring, polarising, race related, religion inconsiderate, or other unequal phrasing.
+- checks your docs for gender favoring, polarizing, race related, religion inconsiderate, or other unequal phrasing.

 Examples
 --------